easybuilders/easybuild-docs/docs/extended-dry-run.md

 ### Check whether files/directories exist before accessing them {: #extended_dry_run_guidelines_files_dirs_checks }

-Rather than assuming that particular files or directories will be there, easyblocks should take into that they may not be, for example because EasyBuild is being run in dry run mode.
+Rather than assuming that particular files or directories will be there, simpleblocks should take into that they may not be, for example because SimpleBuild is being run in dry run mode.

 For example, instead of simply assuming that a directory named '`test`' will be there, the existence should be checked first.
-If not, an appropriate error should be produced, but only when the easyblock is *not* being used in dry run mode.
+If not, an appropriate error should be produced, but only when the simpleblock is *not* being used in dry run mode.

 **Bad** example: